Why online scams are on the rise in India – DW – 11/12/2024

 "Our real problem begins when the money trail leaves the country," Verma said, explaining that this makes recovery far more difficult.

+"If you look at the victims of investment scams, it's mostly young, educated people who want to get rich instantly," he said.
+"Their greed makes them easy targets."

-A more careful Shatabdi Biswas still gets scam calls on a regular basis.
+A more careful Shatabdi Biswas still gets scam calls regularly.
 "Sometimes I pick up the call and yell at them.
 Take out my frustration," she said.

 Edited by: Srinivas Mazumdaru